rayyjeb/QuizzApp/README.md

 **#QUIZZR**

 **#Overview**
 Welcome to the Quiz App!
-The application is meant to offer users an environment in which they can make, take and manage quizzes.
+The application is meant to offer users an environment in which they can take quizzes.
 If you are a student preparing for an exam, or a teacher producing tests, or even someone who loves quizzes just in general--this is the app to solve your needs.

 **Features**